v0ss3n/jekyll/_posts/textilelab/2019-11-01-textilelab 3d print experiments.md

 ---------------

 First I used the Fusion360 plugin Image2Surface to generate a 3D surface out of the black and white images generated with de Python script.
 That did not really work as I hoped, it doesn't really translate the black and white as well as I need.
 In the images below you can also see the mess it created on PrusaSlicer; the text was not legible at all.
-After that I tried <https://imagetostl.com/> which worked better (the series below )
+After that I tried <https://imagetostl.com/> which worked better but I had to save the files as obj or again as stl because PrusaSlicer did not read them.
+After that I downloaded 3D Builder for Windows which worked perfectly when using the stamp setting, so that is what I am using from now on.
 ![]({{ site.baseurl }}/images/textilelab/visual-cryptography-tests1.jpg)